Pradnya280/QtNotepad/README.md

 # QtNotepad
-This is Simple Texteditor using developed using qtcreator
+This is Simple Texteditor Notepad application developed using qtcreator

 You can run this code in the Qt Creator application by selecting the "Run" option.
 In the main window, I have added a QTextEdit for text editing, and various tools have been added to the toolbars.
 When a widget action is triggered, certain actions will be performed.